Pearls from artists* # 455

 Comments are welcome!

 Posted on May 19, 2021, in An Artist's Life, Inspiration, New York, NY, Pearls from Artists, Quotes, Writing and tagged "Lady Chatterly", "The Diary of Anaïs Nin Volume 3: 1939 - 1944", absence, awakens, beautiful, believe, boredom, children, dangerous, degenerate, delicate, detectable, discover, easily, escape, families, garden, hibernating, illness, innocuous, knowing, living, millions, monotony, New York City, offices, person, picnic, pleasure, prison, restlessness, second, sheltered, shock treatment, someone, symptom, Writing.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 455.